ymniquet/eQuimageLab/src/equimagelab/docs/source/index.rst

   - Version 1.0.2.

     - Operations on the lightness :math:`L^*`.
-    - Generalized arcsinh and rational stretches.
+    - Generalized arcsinh, rational and curve stretches.